Diamondemon/cop1App/README.md

 # cop1App

-The application is under the `cop1/` folder and the server backend under the `back/` folder.
+The code for the mobile application is under the `cop1/` folder and the code for the server backend under the `back/` folder.